sharpertool/datapages/README.md

 # Introduction

-Django application for the DataPages.ai MVP.
+Django application for the DataPages.io MVP.

 The Django application uses Wagtail as a core application to implement the CMS for the system.